-The team can conclude that IXNAMIKI OLINKI is a very good prototype that can be used in a disaster zone which is its principal objective.
-Although this is just a prototype for a rescue robot, it is very close to a working one by improving simple but expensive things like water proof or more rugged aluminum for the chassis.
-Also, if needed for a real disaster we would need more signal range and this can be done by connecting the robot to a 4G network, with this we can conclude the possibility of making use of the robots rather than human life when a disaster occurs.
+The team can conclude that IXNAMIKI OLINKI is a very good prototype that can be used in a disaster zone, which is its principal objective.
+Although this is just a prototype for a rescue robot, it would be very close to a working one by improving simple but expensive things like waterproofness or more rugged aluminum for the chassis.
+Also, if needed for a real disaster we would need a broader signal range, that can be achieved by connecting the robot to a 4G network, with this we can conclude on the possibility of making use of robots, rather than human lives, in the case of disaster.